Conversations with Daedric Artifacts, Volume II: Volendrung and Scourge

 The Rift is an extraordinarily pretty forest, even near the mountains behind the city.
 There’s one solitary peak jutting up just behind the keep, with a canyon to the northeast of it that cuts through the border range and into Morrowind.

 I strongly recommend hiking the Rift.
 In summer.
-Not just because it’s a beautiful sight, but also because this isn’t a diary.
+Not just because it’s a beautiful sight, but also because this isn’t a picture book.
 Go see it yourself.

 Morrowind is… not an extraordinarily pretty forest.
 It’s mostly a bleak plain, in this part.
 Flat, dry, still lots of ash and dust instead of snow and dirt.
 Emerald sweet-talked the guards into letting me pass with some of her namesakes, and then I struck out on my own.
 There was only one road, such as it was, and I was in what I guess is farm country here until I got to the coast a week later.